Waboodoo/HTTP-Shortcuts/docs/privacy-policy.md

 ## Permissions

-### Location Access
-The app may request the permission to access your device's physical location.
-This is used for 2 specific features only, both of which are non-essential and completely optional to use:
+The app may request some sensitive permissions, in particular the permission for reading the device's precise location.
+All of the data and functionality accessed through these permissions is used solely for the declared purpose.
+For details, see the [Permissions](permissions.md) page.

-- Checking the SSID of the Wi-Fi the device is currently connected to
-- Using the [`getLocation()`](scripting#get-location) function for Scripting